ambient-innovation/ambient-package-update/README.md

 Typical use-cases:

-- A new Python or Django version was release
+- A new Python or Django version was released
 - A Python or Django version was deprecated
 - You want to update the Sphinx documentation builder
 - You want to update the linter versions